 When making a lease agreement, the homeowner or landlord has to establish a general view of the property.
 This portion includes the number of rooms (if renting a house), the neighborhood, the pieces of furniture and appliances that come with the place, and the room number.
 By providing details about the area of rent, the landlord can reassure future tenants about their living conditions when they choose the property.

 Next, the owner should give specifics on the facilities and services the tenant will enjoy while staying in the property.
 For instance, the renter receives free pizza from the owner every month, or the property has an attached parking space for the resident.
 Moreover, this section can also contain plans for utilities.

 The timeframe of the lease depends on the needs of the tenant.
 For traveling entrepreneurs, contracts can be three to six months.
 In some cases, foreign or local students renting a dorm or room can stay for more than one year.
-The future occupant and the homeowner have to set the contract to the convenience of everyone.
+The future occupant and the homeowner have to set the contract to the convenience of everyone in a room/roommate rental arrangement.
 Additionally, the payment schedule should also be mentioned here.
 The renter can either use bank deposits or cash to pay the rent.

 An essential element of the lease agreement is the guidelines and conditions set by the landlord.
 Some examples are regulations on waste segregation, acceptance of pets, curfew, vehicle spaces, and usage of utilities.
 Furthermore, most landlords create a plan that addresses these kinds of issues.
 In this section of the agreement, the owner and tenant will discuss the repercussions of early termination of the deal.

 And lastly, the last part will be the general provisions.
 Written in this portion of the document are the waivers, sublease arrangements, personal and external liabilities, rules on changing parts of rooms, and other necessary plans.
 Most general provisions depend on the preferences of the owner.